-The Committee is asked to give Kids Hope approval to apply for a Department of Health and Human Services Substance Abuse Grant with System of Care Expansion and Sustainability.
-The purpose of the grant is to improve the mental outcomes for children and youth, birth through age 21, with serious emotional disturbance, and their families.
+The Committee is asked to give Kids Hope Alliance approval to apply for a Department of Health and Human Services Substance Abuse Grant with System of Care Expansion and Sustainability.
+The purpose of the grant is to improve the mental health outcomes for children and youth, birth through age 21, with serious emotional disturbance, and their families.
 It was recommended to remove the cash match and make it in kind match from KHA in the form of office space.
 Ms. Helm mentioned that other agencies will also be providing in kind matches.
-Ms. Tutor asked about these types of services.
 Ms. Helm stated that this is nothing new, we are already working in partnership with the System of Care.
-It was recommended that this be added to the action item to clarify any questions that the board may have.
-There was discussion whether no cash match will weigh less favorable.
-Dr. Wells made a motion to approve and Ms. Tutor seconded it.
-Ms. Tutor opened the floor for further discussion and public comments.
-With none being heard, Ms. Tutor asked all in favor to signify by the sign of "aye".
+It was recommended that this be added to the action item narrative to clarify any questions that the Board may have.
+There was discussion about whether no cash match will weigh less favorably for our application.
+Ms. Davis made a motion to approve and Dr. Darby seconded it.
+Dr. Darby opened the floor for further discussion and public comments.
+With none being heard, Dr. Darby asked all in favor to signify by the sign of "aye".
 All were in favor and the motion was passed.